wgalbraith/280/docs_student/logarithm-exercises.md

 ## 6 Estimates (Log Scale)

 We have the following graph where the vertical axis is given in a logarithmic scale.
 When does the mass equal 7 grams?
-You may use a calculator.
-(Hint: You will need to find out the power of 10 that is equivalent to 7).
+Explain your reasoning.

 ![](figures/exponentials/estimates-log.png)